 While state statutes involving wrongful death may vary, your case may qualify as a wrongful death lawsuit if:

-• The deceased was intentionally killed
+The deceased person was intentionally killed

-• The car accident that caused the death was the result of the other driver’s carelessness
+The car accident that caused the death was the result of the other driver’s carelessness

-• Medical malpractice was committed
+Medical malpractice was committed

-• A personal injury case later results in death
+A personal injury case later results in death

-• A design or manufacturing error in a product results in death
+A design or manufacturing error in a product results in death

 If you are unsure whether you have a case, the Moore Law Firm can help you determine what wrongful death actions you can take.